-SJMC's asthma initiatives align with the New York State Prevention Agenda program for evidence-based clinical- and self-management strategies.
-As part of the health improvement plan, we will continue to promote medical asthma management in accordance with national guidelines, improved access and adherence to medications and devices, and expanded access to self-management interventions.
+SJMC's asthma initiatives align with and build upon the initiative implemented in the MHVC DSRIP program for evidence-based clinical- and self-management strategies.
+Although the MHVC DSRIP initiative is no longer in effect, as part of the 2019-2021 CSP, we will continue to promote medical asthma management in accordance with national guidelines, improve access and adherence to medications and devices, and expand access to self-management interventions.
 We will target high-risk patients in our Family Health Center, a designated Level 3 Patient Centered Medical Home.
 The collective objectives and process measures for these programs are decreased asthma-related ED visits and hospitalizations, and a higher percentage of patients who have a disease management plan and receive disease self-management instruction and support.

 The YonkerSpectrum School Health Program (YSHP) is a primary care school-based clinic operating in four Yonkers public schools.
 Since 1989, the YSHP has provided free, accessible, high quality health services to high-risk children and has become an integral component of the Yonkers healthcare delivery system.
 The YSHP provides a full array of primary health services, including, but not limited to, routine care of children with asthma.
-As part of the health improvement plan , SJMC will implement Kickin' Asthma and Open Airways for Schools® at clinic sites.
+As part of the 2019-2021 CSP,

+SJMC will implement Kickin' Asthma and Open Airways for Schools® at clinic sites.
 These programs, developed by the American Lung Association, are among the most widely recognized asthma management tools for children in the nation, and proven-effective for decreasing asthma emergencies and raising asthma awareness among families and school personnel.

-The nurse practitioners who staff the clinics and administer educational programs that adhere to the National Asthma Education and Prevention Program Expert Panel Report 3 Guidelines for the Diagnosis and Management of Asthma.
+The nurse practitioners who staff the clinics and will administer educational programs adhere to the National Asthma Education and Prevention Program Expert Panel Report 3 Guidelines for the Diagnosis and Management of Asthma.
 Three of the nurse practitioners, as well as SJMC's medical director for ambulatory programs, are certified asthma educators.